- Home

 Homeowners approaching the end of their current mortgage deals may be wondering whether to sign up for a fixed rate or a variable one in hopes that a better rate will become available soon.

-Teddy Cenaj, mortgages expert at Habito said: “The majority of people choose a fixed rate mortgage for the security they offer, as it’s important to have control over the biggest outgoing in most people’s lives.
+Teddy Cenaj, mortgage expert at Habito, said: “The majority of people choose a fixed rate mortgage for the security they offer, as it’s important to have control over the biggest outgoing in most people’s lives.
 The small percentage of people who choose a variable rate mortgage do so for a variety of reasons, such as they don’t want early repayment charges or are looking to sell soon.”

-The other alternative is remortgaging to a variable deal such as a tracker rate, as this means that if the base rate does fall in coming months, your mortgage payments will too.
 Here, we outline the advantages and disadvantages of fixed and variable mortgages to help you work out which might be the right option for you.

 Is now the right time to get a new mortgage deal?